Delaware Personal Injury Attorneys Representing Clients Injured in Accidents Caused by Defective Auto Parts

 Schedule a consultation with an experienced auto accident attorney today

 At Silverman, McDonald & Friedman, it is our mission to make sure that our clients get the most compensation possible when they have been injured in an accident caused by the negligence of another.
 You may call 302.314.5533 or fill out our quick contact form to schedule a free consultation to discuss your case with a Delaware auto accident attorney today.
-We serve clients throughout Delaware from our offices in Wilmington, Seaford and New Castle.
+We serve clients throughout Delaware from our offices in Wilmington, Seaford, and Newark.